danju4rizzl/my-react-app/README.md

 ```

-And if we wanted to run the code whenevever the count state changed, we would do it like this
+And if we wanted to run the code whenever the count state changed, we would do it like this

 ```
 import { useState, useEffect } from "react";